MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 To learn more about Excel, see [Basic Excel tasks](https://support.office.com/article/basic-tasks-in-excel-dc775dd1-fa52-430f-9c3c-d998d1735fca) .

-###  Sort feature
+###  Sort work items

-You can sort work item flat lists using Excel sort feature.
+You can sort work item flat lists using the [Excel sort feature](https://support.office.com/article/sort-data-in-a-range-or-table-62d0b95d-2a90-4610-a6ae-2e545c4a4654).

 However, if you're working from a tree list, you don't want to perform any type of sort.
 Doing so changes the tree structure and therefore the links between work items.

-If you want to use Excel to manage the order of your work items as they appear in a team backlog, you can do that (not recommended, but supported) by using the Stack Rank or Backlog Priority field (Agile or Scrum process).
-You can set values in these fields and that will reorder the work items based on lowest to highest number.
-However, the next time the backlog is reordered, these values are subject to change.
+If you want to use Excel to manage the order of your work items as they appear in a [team backlog](../create-your-backlog.md#reorder-your-backlog), you can do that by using the [Stack Rank](../../queries/planning-ranking-priorities.md#fields-table) or [Backlog Priority](../../queries/planning-ranking-priorities.md#fields-table) field (Agile or Scrum process).
+You can set values in these fields, publish your worksheet, and refresh your backlog.
+Your backlog items should appear reordered based on lowest to highest number.
+However, the next time the backlog is reordered from the backlog, the values you entered are subject to change.

 If you want to maintain a certain order of work items, consider adding a custom field to manage the sort order, and then use that within Excel to sort your flat list of work items.
+This option, however, won't change the order that appears in your backlog.

 <a id="add-work-items"> </a>